Clixove/DEA-Environment/README.md

-# DEA
+# DEA Environment
- DEA Analysis of Environment Protection Investment
+ Evaluating the efficiency of environmental protection policies based on data enveloping analysis

  **Machine translation from Chinese to English by translate.google.com**